The rush of tax season is wrapped up, and you can breathe a sigh of relief.

 Or can you?

-Your income as a tax preparer hinges on a successful tax season and your ability to continue growing your revenue stream in the off season.
+Your tax preparer income hinges on a successful tax season and your ability to continue growing your revenue stream in the off season.
 Your tax preparer income cannot rely on three months of activity.

 That’s why we prepared an off season small business tax preparation checklist to show you what to do and when to do it.